-A corporate profile presentation is an introductory presentation about your company.
+A company profile presentation is an introductory presentation about your company.
 These PPTs are generally found on company websites and are shared with prospective customers, new joinees, etc. This post describes how to make a corporate profile presentation for your company.
 I developed this technique recently when I was making a corporate profile presentation.

 Step - 1: What is your goal and who is your audience?